 It’s now a week later.
 As I sit down to write this, I look back and wonder where the days went.

-My mood began to deteriorate from the get go.
+My mood began to deteriorate from the get-go.
 It was a rainy and cold week.
 Neal and the girls were frustrated.
-They’re all working remotely but last week the Gods of internet decided to play games.
+They’re all working remotely but last week the Gods of the internet decided to play games.

 As soon as I’d sit down trying to focus, somebody would burst in, frustrated, asking me to do something about this forsaken internet.

 We kept getting in each other’s way.
 I found myself getting more and more distracted.
 Inspiration, energy, and creativity went out the window.
 Eventually, I gave up.
 It seemed the practical thing to do.
 What is the point of becoming more and more frustrated with myself and everyone else?